lucidworks/solr/solr/modules/external-files/README.md

 # External Files Module

-The External Files Module expands upon Solr's cores ExternalFileField implementation.
+The External Files Module expands on Solr's core ExternalFileField implementation.
 This module's goal is to create an external file field implementation that scales to larger collections and supports a larger number of external files, while minimizing the impact of loading and updating of external files on response time.

 # Design

-The External Files Module design can be broken down into four main areas: **handing oexternal files**, **handling of the index**, **loading of external files** and **caching of external files**.
+The External Files Module design can be broken down into four main areas: **handing external files**, **handling of the index**, **loading of external files** and **caching of external files**.

 ## Handling of External Files